bionic-gpt/bionic-gpt/website/content/blog/banning-chat-gpt/index.md

 ## Conclusion

-How to we combine all the approaches above into a combined solution.
+To bring Generative AI back to the enterprise we need solutions that address all the concerns raised above and implement **Defence in Depth**.